SoongSil-Security-Playground/SSSP/README.md

     - Redis ( for Email Authentication )
 - Data Storage
     - Mysql ( with sqlalchemy in FastAPI )
+    - If you change the mysql password, you have to delete volume of mysql
 - Frontend
     - React